Robert Maxwell: Early life

-After the war, Maxwell used contacts in the Allied occupation authorities to go into business, becoming the British and US distributor for Springer Verlag, a publisher of scientific books.
+After the war, Maxwell used contacts in the Allied-occupation authorities to go into business, becoming the British and US distributor for Springer Verlag, a publisher of scientific books.
 In 1951, he bought three-quarters of Butterworth-Springer, a minor publisher; the remaining quarter was held by the experienced scientific editor Paul Rosbaud.
-They changed the name of the company to Pergamon Press and rapidly built it into a major publishing house.
+They changed the name of the company to Pergamon Press and rapidly built it into a major academic publishing house.
+After a disagreement with Maxwell, Rosbaud left in 1956.

-In 1964, representing the Labour Party, Maxwell was elected as Member of Parliament (MP) for Buckingham and re-elected in 1966.
-He gave an interview to The Times in 1968, in which he said the House of Commons provided him with a problem.
+In the 1964 general election, representing the Labour Party, Maxwell was elected as Member of Parliament (MP) for Buckingham and re-elected in 1966.
+He gave an interview to The Times in 1968 in which he said the House of Commons provided him with a problem.
 "I can't get on with men", he commented.
 "I tried having male assistants at first.
 But it didn't work.
 They tend to be too independent.
 Men like to have individuality.
 Women can become an extension of the boss."
 Maxwell lost his seat in 1970 to Conservative challenger William Benyon.
 He contested Buckingham again in both 1974 general elections, but without success.

 At the beginning of 1969, it emerged that Maxwell's attempt to buy the tabloid newspaper News of the World had failed.
-The Carr family, which owned the title, was incensed at the thought of a Czechoslovak immigrant with socialist politics gaining ownership, and the board voted against Maxwell's bid without any dissent.
-The News of the World's editor, Stafford Somerfield, opposed Maxwell's bid in an October 1968 front page opinion piece, in which he referred to Maxwell's Czechoslovak origins and used his birth name.
+The Carr family, which owned the newspaper, was incensed at the thought of a Czechoslovak immigrant with socialist views gaining ownership.
+The board voted against Maxwell's bid without any dissent.
+The News of the World's editor, Stafford Somerfield, opposed Maxwell's bid in an October 1968 front-page opinion piece in which he referred to Maxwell's Czechoslovak origins and used his birth name.
 He wrote, "This is a British paper, run by British people ... as British as roast beef and Yorkshire pudding ...
 Let us keep it that way".
-The paper was later purchased by Australian tycoon Rupert Murdoch, who later that year acquired The Sun, which had also previously interested Maxwell.
+The paper was later purchased by the Australian tycoon Rupert Murdoch, who later that year acquired The Sun, which had also previously interested Maxwell.